Consolidation of the Cuban Revolution: Reforms and electoral delay

+On March 23, 1959, Castro gave a speech that outlined the need for a "battle against racial discrimination" in Cuban society.
+The following "battle" resulted in a series of laws drafted in 1959 and 1960, outlawing the remaining legal forms of racial segregation in Cuba.
+Private schools that once had majority white student bodies were now nationalized and faced an influx of new black and mulatto students.
+Private social clubs were told to integrate as early as January 1959.
+White and black social clubs began to dissolve.
+Racism became branded as counterrevolutionary and critics of the government were often branded as racists.
+Some white Cubans were fearful of integration, while some black Cubans were fearful of the closing of black social clubs and its effects on Afro-Cuban cultural life.

+On April 9, 1959, Fidel Castro announced a delay in elections, under the slogan "revolution first, elections later".
+The cause of the delay was a supposed focus on domestic reforms.

-Urrutia was then accused by the Avance newspaper of buying a luxury villa, which was portrayed as a frivolous betrayal of the revolution and led to an outcry from the general public.
+Urrutia was accused by the Avance newspaper of buying a luxury villa, which was portrayed as a frivolous betrayal of the revolution and led to an outcry from the general public.
 He denied the allegation issuing a writ against the newspaper in response.
 The story further increased tensions between the various factions in the government, though Urrutia asserted publicly that he had "absolutely no disagreements" with Fidel Castro.
 Urrutia attempted to distance the Cuban government (including Castro) from the growing influence of the Communists within the administration, making a series of critical public comments against the latter group.
 Whilst Castro had not openly declared any affiliation with the Cuban communists, Urrutia had been a declared anti-Communist since they had refused to support the insurrection against Batista, stating in an interview, "If the Cuban people had heeded those words, we would still have Batista with us ... and all those other war criminals who are now running away".

-Starting in March 1959 Fidel Castro announced in a speech he would attempt to end racial discrimination in Cuban society.
-He detailed a plan to bring black and white Cubans together in shared schools and other institutions, via equal opportunity.
-In a later televised discussion Castro claimed his plans were mostly to improve economic conditions for black Cubans and that he is not encouraging total social integration.
-Social clubs were to be totally integrated, private beaches opened, and schools totally nationalized.

-Private schools that once had majority white student bodies were now nationalized and faced an influx of new black and mulatto students.
-Social clubs were told to integrate as early as January 1959.
-White and black social clubs began to dissolve.
-Racism became branded as counterrevolutionary and critics of the government were often branded as racists.
-Some white Cubans were fearful of integration, while some black Cubans were fearful of the closing of black social clubs and its effects on Afro-Cuban cultural life.

-In March 1959, Castro had already ordered rents for those who paid less than $100 a month to be halved.
-Productivity in the country would later decrease, and the country's financial reserves were drained within only two years.